FG directs NAICOM to deepen insurance penetration with new products

 Dr Sani also asked for the Minister’s support “to exterminate the menace of fake insurance policies in the country, which deny huge revenue to the insurance entities and taxes to the government.

-Dr Sani assured the Minister that Commission will build a strong, viable and 21st-century insurance industry in Nigeria, in addition to deepening insurance in the country, and “raise positively, its contribution to the Gross Domestic Product (GDP) in Nigeria’s economy.”
+Dr Sani assured the Minister that Commission will build a strong, viable and 21st century insurance industry in Nigeria, in addition to deepening insurance in the country, and “raise positively, its contribution to the Gross Domestic Product (GDP) in the Nigeria economy.”

-Consultations Ongoing Between Tinubu, Amaechi, Lawan, Others — APC National Vice Chairman